 The config file

 This script allows the user to configure the formatting and ranking order that is required for determining the grouping.
-This can be easily done through a json file called config.json.
+This can be easily done through a Python file called config.py.

-The config file consists of an array of dictionaries where each dictionary corresponds to a piece of configurable data.
+The config file contains comments to help you understand what the different configuration does.
+You can modify any part of the config file by commenting it out or changing it.
+You shouldn’t need a detailed (or even any) knowledge of Python to edit the file so long as you respect and copy the format of the original version.
+Watch out for commas in lists.

 Plans

-The entry "Planned For" is a dictionary consisting of the names of the project plans and their order or priority.
-The script sorts the plans in ascending order.
+The entry "Planned For" is a list consisting of the names of the project plans in their order or priority.
+The script sorts the plans in ascending order in the iteration report.
+It doesn’t use PlannedFor order for ranking in the Work Breakdown or Ranked sheets as RTC doesn’t use it here either.
 The name of the plans must correspond to the names in the RTC export and assigned with the correct priority:

-"Planned For":{
+"Planned For":[

-[“name of plan”], [priority number]
+“name of plan”,

-},
+],

 Priority

-The “Priority” entry is a dictionary consisting of priority and the enumerated values.
-The script ranks the work items in ascending order of the enumerated values, where 1 is ranked highest in the list.
+The “Priority” entry is a list consisting of priority names in descending priority.
+The script ranks the work items in descending (i.e same order as the list you give it.

-"Priority":{
+"Priority":[

-"High":1,
+"High",